wpbf362513.png

 SAMOAN

 FYI: Samoan and Tongans perform the Money Dance, it is a tradition for the audience to give the dancer money, by either placing the money on the stage near her or tucking the money into her clothes.
 Some throw the money on the stage.
 The purpose of this dance is to show appreciation and support for her dancing, as well as the dancer.
+(Samoan it is called Taualuga; Tongan it is called Fakapale)

 See a short video clip from one of our performances below!